GeneHit/pick_brick_ur5/README.md

 # simulation of stack-brick system
 The project was finished on 06/2019.
 The project demonstrates UR5 pick-and-place in ROS and Gazebo.
-The UR5 uses a Kinetic cam to detect the bricks (brick_det_2base_4.py).
+The UR5 uses a Kinect camera to detect the bricks (brick_det_2base_4.py).
 The position and orientation is published.
 UR5(brick_stackV4_6.py) searches for brick and picks it(vacuumpump_srv.py).
 After UR5 picks a brick, controller will take the UR5 motion to place to place the brick in sorted.

 # Neccesary Resources
 ## 1.[universal_robot](https://github.com/ros-industrial/universal_robot)